VloPrix/DynV6_IPv4_Updater/README.md

 To make this script work on Linux you have to install Powershell.

-Installation Instructions for Debian (Instructions are in german): https://docs.microsoft.com/de-de/powershell/scripting/install/install-debian?view=powershell-7.2
+Installation Instructions for Debian (Instructions are in German!): https://docs.microsoft.com/de-de/powershell/scripting/install/install-debian?view=powershell-7.2